N0probllama/N0probllama/README.md

 - 👋 Hi, I’m @N0probllama,
 - 👀 I’m interested in a variety of hobbies ranging from visual arts to multi-day backcountry trips in remote wilderness.
+I enjoy using QGIS for cartography, and use my own maps and GPS data for wilerness navigation and work projects.
-- 🌱 I’m currently learning web development with HTML, CSS and Javascript.
+- 🌱 I’m a Forest Technologist and Environmental Technologist who is upgrading my skills to learn web development with HTML5, CSS3 and Javascript.
 I'm also learning Java!
-- 💞️ I’m looking to improve my skill set with a positive and supportive community.
+- 💞️ I’m looking to improve my skills with a positive and supportive community.
 - 📫 Stay tuned for more content to come!

 <!---